I hear the following lines several times in multiple variations:

 “To JK Rowling, from Cho Chang” by Rachel Rostad brings to the forefront the simultaneous “defined by a culture” and “lack of heritage” frequently attributed to minorities.

 “Memoirs Of A Geisha.
 Lucy Liu in leather.
-Schoolgirl porn.
+Schoolgirl porn and other content you can find at sites like spankbang online.
 So let me cry over boys more than I speak.
 Let me fulfill your diversity quota.”

 “…What else could I be but what you made me?
 Subordinate.
 Submissive.
 Subplot.”

 The Bottom Line

 Any combination of the qualities above lowers society’s expectations of a person.
 Being in control makes you a “control freak”, appearing put together makes you “adorable”, having defined boundaries makes you”uptight”.